ngmy/webloyer/README.md

 2. Enter your project information.

  **Note:** For now, Webloyer only supports the `deploy` task and the `rollback` task.
 Therefore, you must define these tasks in your Deployer recipe file.

+ **Note:** If you want to use the e-mail notification, you need to enter your e-mail settings from the E-Mail Settings page.

 3. Click the "Store" button to finish project creation process.